derkiner/Web3-Project_Be-MyAgonyAunt/README.md

 2. Be in that specific folder (cd Be_MyAgonyAunt)

-4. run `yarn` through the terminal
+3. run `yarn` through the terminal

-6. Log in your Near Account via the terminal
+4. Log in your Near Account via the terminal

-(login near)
+5. (login near)

-5.Build the contract
+6. Build the contract
 (yarn build:release)

-6- Deploy the contract
+7. Deploy the contract
 (yarn deploy)

-7-Set up the development account $CONTRACT export CONTRACT=<YOUR_DEV_ACCOUNT_HERE>
+8. Set up the development account $CONTRACT export CONTRACT=<YOUR_DEV_ACCOUNT_HERE>

 ## How to use it